 As much as possible, you need to base your budget on what the actual numbers will be.

-As with your personal finances, the PTO budget needs to be revisited and re-evaluated after the budget is first approved because things will inevitably change.
+Just like with your personal finances, the PTO budget needs to be revisited and re-evaluated after the budget is first approved because things will inevitably change.

-A PTO Budget is no special unicorn.
+A PTO budget is no special unicorn.

 Just like your household budget, which ebbs and flows with the reality of bonuses from work or unexpected car repair bills, the PTO budget is a working estimate of the monetary ins and outs for your group.